JaKooLit/Arch-Hyprland/README.md

 > DO NOT cd into install-scripts directory as script will most likely to fail

 #### 🛣️ Roadmap:
-- [ ] show a progress bar in downloading and compiling part
+- [ ] show a progress bar in downloading and compiling part when installing outside AUR or official repo
+- [ ] When preset.sh is used, it still asked whether I want thunar to be default manager or not

 #### ❗ some known issues for nvidia
 - reports from members of my discord, states that some users of nvidia are getting stuck on sddm login. credit  to @Kenni Fix stated was